rahul-bharadwaj/QS-World-Univerity-Rakings/README.md

 1. What factors other than rank is more desirable when deciding the quality of a University?
 In other words, how do Universities compare in terms of the 6 factors in QS factor classification?
 2. Which Universities top in each of the specific factors?
 3. Is there a correlation between different classification factors like Country, Age of the University, Reputation of the University, Size and International Student Numbers?

+Refer to Reports folder for final reports.
+Refer to "UniversityRankingAnalysis.html" for HTML output.